YehudaBa/feature-selection/README.md

 The iteration continues until one of the following occurs:

-The number of features reaches the target specified by the user (k_features or percent_features), or
+- The number of features reaches the target specified by the user (k_features or percent_features).

-The feature space has been reduced enough to allow a heavier benchmark model to run within its own compelxity time (from the config).
+- The feature space has been reduced enough to allow a heavier benchmark model to run within its own compelxity time (from the config).

+  ### Benchmark Model Selection:

+If the system reaches a point where a complex supervised model (e.g., gradient boosting) can be run:

+It re-applies all feature selection methods from the original list, each constrained to select exactly the desired number of features.

+For each resulting feature set, a benchmark model is trained and evaluated.

+The final selected feature set is the one that achieved the highest performance (e.g., accuracy, F1, RMSE) on the benchmark model.

+This methodology ensures a balance between performance and efficiency, leveraging strong selectors where possible while respecting resource constraints.
+The iterative ensemble design helps avoid overfitting to any single method or metric.